BigMurph619/T3-HeartGold-Monomon/README.md

 Top 3 runs combined.
 Your cummulative points of your top 3 runs will decide your final score and placement.
 Must be live and have a VOD.

 ### Dates
-June 20th - July 6th Midnight PST, USA.
+June 20th - July 6th Midnight EST, USA.

 ### Leaderboard